-The statute then states, "The school facilities board shall multiply the cost per square foot by 1.05 for any school district located in a rural area.
-The school facilities board may only modify the base cost per square foot prescribed in this subdivision for particular schools based on geographic conditions or site conditions.
+Per A.R.S. §41-5741.D.3.c., "The board shall multiply the cost per square foot by 1.05 for any school district located in a rural area.
+The board may only modify the base cost per square foot prescribed in this subdivision for particular schools based on geographic conditions or site conditions.
+Any extra monies received as a result of a modification based on geographic conditions or site conditions may be used to address unforeseen costs at any stage of a project under this section.
 For the purposes of this subdivision, "rural area" means an area outside a thirty-five mile radius of a boundary of a municipality with a population of more than fifty thousand persons."

 Staff worked with the State Land Department to determine which districts would be categorized as rural.
-Based on the 2010 census (the most recent United States decennial census), sixteen Arizona cities had populations in excess of this threshold: Avondale, Buckeye, Chandler, Flagstaff,

-Gilbert, Glendale, Goodyear, Lake Havasu, Mesa, Peoria, Phoenix, Scottsdale, Surprise, Tempe, Tucson and Yuma.
-City boundaries were determined as of 2011 and radii were plotted from these boundaries.
+Based on the 20202010 census, twentysixteen Arizona cities had populations in excess of this threshold: Avondale, Buckeye, Casa Grande, Chandler, Flagstaff, Gilbert, Glendale, Goodyear, Lake Havasu, Marana, Maricopa, Mesa, Peoria, Phoenix, Queen Creek, Scottsdale, Surprise, Tempe, Tucson and Yuma.
+City boundaries were determined as of February 20222011 and radii were plotted from these boundaries.
 If a district's boundary was outside the radius, it was deemed to be located in a rural area.
-Districts near Arizona's borders may be affected by municipalities in bordering states.
-A table of Rural vs. Urban districts is provided on the SFB website.
+Districts near Arizona's borders may be affected by municipalities in bordering states, specifically the cities of Henderson, Nevada, and St. George, Utah.
+Click here for Athe list table of Rural and vs. Urban districts and click here to view the map. is provided on the Division of School Facilities website.

-I. Geographic Exception (Adopted December 2000, Modified January 2006 and March 4, 2015)
+H. Geographic Conditions (Adopted December 2000, Modified January 2006, March 4, 2015, March 2, 2022)

-In those school districts where students are transported one hour or more via the most reasonable and direct route or where students reside 45 miles or more from the closest school via the most reasonable and direct route, and where 100 or more students are affected by these conditions within the same region, the School Facilities Board will provide additional school space to the district to accommodate the educational needs of the affected students.
+In those school districts where students are transported one hour or more via the most reasonable and direct route or where students reside 45 miles or more from the closest school via the most reasonable and direct route, and where 100 or more students are affected by these conditions within the same region, the Division of School Facilities Oversight Board will provide additional school space to the district to accommodate the educational needs of the affected students.
 However, the educational space provided may be modified as the Board sees fit in making a conscientious effort to meet the Minimum School Facility Adequacy Guidelines without requiring extraordinary expenditures of public funds.

-If an elementary district that is not in a high school district unifies after June 30, 2005, the resulting unified district may qualify for high school space under A.R.S. §15-2041, if it meets the following criteria:
+If an elementary district that is not in a high school district unifies after June 30, 2005, the resulting unified district may qualify for high school space under A.R.S. §41-5741, if it meets the following criteria:

-- The elementary district unifies after June 30, 2005, and - The resulting unified district is projected to have more than 350 resident high school students being served in districts other than the student's resident district within the three-years following the current fiscal year, and - One of the following is true:
+- The elementary district unifies after June 30, 2005, and - The resulting unified district is projected to have more than 350 resident high school students being served in districts other than the student's resident district within the three years following the current fiscal year, and - One of the following is true: